DUNE-DAQ/flxlibs/docs/FELIX-assets.md

 ## Register Map configuration files (SLR config files)
+DEPRECATED.
+Only use this configuration method, for firmware (2.)!
 _(SLR stands for: "SuperLogic Region", which represent a "half" physical card a.k.a. logical unit.)_

 The location of configuration files for elinks and emulators can be found here: https://cernbox.cern.ch/index.php/s/uUi31McesqajCR6